mseminatore/TeslaJS/README.md

 ## Contributing

-Contributions are welcome, particularly bug fixes and enhancements!  `Pull Requests` will be considered with the following criteria:
+Contributions are welcome, particularly bug fixes and enhancements!

-1. Must pass both `npm test` and `wintest` tests
-2. Should meet or exceed current code coverage level
-3. Must respect and align to Project Principles (see above)
-4. Must add general value to the project
-5. Must update appropriate documentation
+Refer to our [Contribution Guidelines](https://github.com/mseminatore/TeslaJS/blob/master/CONTRIBUTING.md) for details.

-> Note that the Project owners reserve the right to accept or reject any PR
+> Please note that Project owners reserve the right to accept or reject any PR
 > for any reason.

 ## Code of Conduct